sebwinte/cc2/README.md

 my-cool-video--webm--medium.mp4
 ```
 ### cc2-flags:
 As shown in the quickstart example, cc2 works with custom flags which can be easily added to the videos filename.
-Each flag starts with double hyphen:
+Each flag starts with a double hyphen:

 | container         | flag              |
 | :------------     | :------------     |